-➤ Auto Lets the BIOS automatically detect the type of fan/pump installed and sets the optimal control mode.
+▶ Auto Lets the BIOS automatically detect the type of fan installed and sets the optimal control mode.
 (Default)

-▶ Voltage▶ PWMPWM mode is recommended for a 3-pin fan.▶ PWM
+▶ Voltage▶ PWMPWM mode is recommended for a 3-pin fan.▶ PWM mode is recommended for a 4-pin fan.

 → Fan Stop

 Enables or disables the fan stop function.
 You can set the temperature limit using the temperature curve.
 The fan stops operation when the temperature is lower than the limit.
 (Default: Disabled)